 Periodic inspections and external audits are essential for progress measurement, evaluation and reporting purposes.
 It is recommended that site inspections and progress reporting be undertaken at regular intervals (at least quarterly) during rehabilitation, with annual environmental audits being conducted.
-Annual environmental audits should be continued at least until closure.
-Results from site inspections and monitoring efforts should be combined to determine progress against source- and receptor-based performance indicators.
-Progress should be reported to all interested and affected parties, including authorities and persons affected by pollution.
+Annual environmental assessments must be continued at least until closure.
+Results from site inspections and monitoring efforts must be combined to determine progress against source- and receptor-based performance indicators.
+Progress should be made available upon request to all interested and affected parties, including authorities and persons affected by pollution.